Harsha1651/Mask-Detection-using-Tensorflow-Keras/README.md

 <br><b>Preprocess Detected Faces:</b> Detected faces are extracted, resized to the required input dimensions for the model, and converted to arrays.<br>
 <br><b>Mask Classification:</b> Each detected face is classified as "Mask" or "No Mask" using the loaded model.<br>
 <br><b>Display Results:</b> The results are displayed on the video feed with rectangles drawn around faces and labels indicating mask status.<br>

+###This file only contains one half of the part wherein the training and testing is done.
+The other half is available in "...............".Pls make sure to view this for better understanding.